josealobato/josealobato/README.md

 ### Hi there 👋

 I am an iOS and macOS developer.
-Now working on iOS for [Teamwork](https://teamwork.com), previously on macOS for [DxO](https://www.dxo.com/dxo-photolab/) and 10 years on Embeeded Software at [Lear Coorporation](https://www.lear.com/technology).
+Now looking for a new adventure, but during the last five years I was doing iOS for [Teamwork](https://teamwork.com), previously on macOS for [DxO](https://www.dxo.com/dxo-photolab/) and 10 years on Embeeded Software at [Lear Coorporation](https://www.lear.com/technology).
 I love Software Engineering, [Swift](https://swift.org), [Ruby](https://www.ruby-lang.org/en/), [Python](https://www.python.org), and [Vim](https://www.vim.org).
 I am also a believer in [Agile Software Development](http://agilemanifesto.org) and [Extreme Programming](http://www.extremeprogramming.org/).

 I also [run](https://www.strava.com/athletes/22516984) 🏃‍♂️ play guitar and [read a lot](http://josealobato.com/bookshelf/).

-🌱 I’m currently learning French and playing the piano.
+🌱 I’m currently learning French and improving my skill on many areas of CS.

 See more on [my site](https://josealobato.com).